wiskiw/Java-Value-Checker/readme.md

 ```java
 actionsExecutor.add(new StringToIntConverter());
 ```
-5. And some more checkers
+5. And some more rules
 ```java
 actionsExecutor.add(new RangeRule(6, 12, "Value must be in [6, 12] range"));
 ```